Brien Wygle, an unassuming icon among Boeing test pilots, led an intrepid aviator life

-Brien Wygle’s adventurous life was packed full of intrepid action and heroism.
+Brien Wygle’s adventurous life was packed full of bold action and heroism.
 Fresh out of high school, he flew for the Royal Canadian Air Force in World War II, then flew for the Israelis in their 1948 war of independence.

 He joined Boeing as a test pilot, flew the first 737 flight in 1967 and co-piloted the first 747 jumbo jet flight in 1969.